paynl/POS.SDK/docs/sdk-android-softpos.md

 | `result.reference`    | String?                | If provided, the SDK will echo back the provided reference in the transaction request                                                                                            |
 | `result.ticket`       | String                 | A base64 encoded ticket.
 Only provided with a successful payment                                                                                                                 |

+##### Tip

+If your app uses the [order:create](https://developer.pay.nl/reference/api_create_order-1) API, you might want to use `ecrInitiated` and `tguReference` fields.
+If `ecrInitiated: true` & `tguReference` equals the orderId from the order:create API, then this payment will be appended to that specific order/transaction, preventing a duplicated entry

 ##### Example

 ```java